TYPO3BestPractices/tea/Documentation/Running.rst

     it is recommended to run the functional tests using :code:`runTests.sh` instead of locally.

-.. index:: Commands; composer ci:tests:unit
+.. index:: Commands; composer check:tests:unit
 .. code-block:: bash

     ./Build/Scripts/runTests.sh -s unit